 - Stand on the edge of the street, hold your child's hand, and say, "First we look and listen this way.
+Any cars coming?
+Then we look and listen this way.
 Any cars coming?" - If a car is coming, say, "Car coming.
 We have to wait."
 Then start the look-and-listen process all over again.